How To Clean an Infrared Sauna – Tips & Tricks

 Walls

 Now, the exterior walls on the other hand, are a different story.
-To maintain the shine and beautiful aesthetic of your sauna from the outside, we recommend using a polish.
+To maintain the shine and beautiful aesthetic of your sauna from the outside, we recommend using a polish, but ensure it’s one that is suitable for the type of wood your sauna is made of.
 Do not use paint or varnish on the exterior of your indoor sauna.

 Heater